 - Cancer among postmenopausal women

 Chronic pelvic pain is pain and inflammation in the pelvic organs for more than six months.
-Chronic pelvic pain represents a chronic pain syndrome that combines dysfunction of the pelvic floor muscles with the malfunction of pain perception linked with psychological and cognitive factors. ( Grinberg et al. 2020) These conditions can be helped by a physiotherapist.
+Chronic pain represents a syndrome that combines dysfunction of the pelvic floor muscles with the malfunction of pain perception linked with psychological and cognitive factors. ( Grinberg et al. 2020) A physiotherapist can help with these conditions.

 - Pelvic congestion Syndrome